Need to call for the police or an ambulance? Consult this complete guide to emergency numbers and helplines in Luxembourg.

 - SOS Animaux: call 58 35 91 or see online.

-Tourist services in Luxembourg
+Embassies and services for foreign nationals in Luxembourg

 Lost or stolen property in Luxembourg

 - Lost property: if you lose an item in Luxembourg, you should complete the online declaration to inform the police.
-Alternatively, you can attend a police station in person to report the loss.
+You can also attend a police station in person to report the loss.
 If you lose an item at the Luxembourg Airport, you can complete its online form to report the loss.
 If you lose an item on the train or at the train station, you can fill out the form on the CFL website.

 - Lost pets: if you lose a pet, you can report it on the Pet Alert website.